3. Open your heart to praise the Lord

 Why did they say the same thing as their first message ever as recorded in the gospel of Matthew?
 Because Matthew wants us to know that this is why God sent John and Jesus to this world.
 God sent them to lead us to repent so that we can enter into God's kingdom, coming home!

 It is to direct people to take a U-turn from going in the wrong direction to going back home.
 Both John and Jesus died for us to deliver this new message.

 God's Kingdom, His home, is at present, not just talking about after we die.
 And, His Kingdom, His Home is in our every day living.
 Are you in His Kingdom, His Home today?

-A few years ago, I nearly became a burnt-out pastor.
+Many years ago, I nearly became a burnt-out pastor.
 I kept on working for better results: I thought that having a bigger church made me a better pastor, having more ministries made me a better leader, having a larger home made me a better husband and father.
 I was wrong!

 Trying to do all those things, however, pulled me off track and away from the daily presence of God in my life.
 I was a pastor without a daily intimate relationship with Jesus.
 Everyday was just doing, doing and doing.
 That nearly killed me!